Even by his own lofty standards, Novak Djokovic put in a Wimbledon performance that was close to perfect.

 The top-ranked Serb played near-flawless tennis to reach the fourth round of the grass-court Grand Slam on Saturday, going close to a full match without making an unforced error in dispatching Jeremy Chardy of France 6-3, 6-2, 6-2.

-By the time he finally did make a mistake, it was the simplest sort.
+By the time he finally did make an error, it was the simplest sort.
 At 4-1, 40-0 in the third set, Djokovic double-faulted.
 Until that point, he had lost just three points on his own serve.

 It was a temporary glitch, though, as he closed out the game on the next point, and wrapped up the match in just 87 minutes.